Dairy-free diet beginner? Learn the 26 hidden sources of dairy that may be hiding in your kitchen.

 Being that I’d already given up gluten mostly by the time I took dairy out of my diet, I knew that I was in for it when it came to finding dairy-free products.
 But when I started digging around in my own kitchen to discover what I had to work with, I was floored.
 I had no idea that dairy was hiding under so many names – and in so many places!

-I quickly learned that the majority of the ingredients and foods in my fridge and pantry had hidden dairy – even among the gluten-free foods, and I had to make the change quickly, so I could start feeling better.
+I quickly learned that the majority of the ingredients and foods in my fridge and pantry had hidden sources of dairy – even among the gluten-free foods, and I had to make the change quickly, so I could start feeling better.

 Thats the tricky part about dairy – its sneaky and hides under SO MANY names and in the strangest of places you’ll see below and be like “what??
 Really??”
 Yep, just read on.

 In this post, I wanted to share with you 23(!!) different foods you may or may not be surprised to learn have dairy in them.
-Some might be a little more obvious (ice cream) and some might be pretty shocking (lunch or deli meat), but read along and see where you may have been missing the hidden dairy in your diet.
+Some might be a little more obvious (ice cream) and some might be pretty shocking (lunch or deli meat), but read along and see where you may have been missing the hidden sources of dairy in your diet.

 Of course, remember this list is NOT an exhaustive or complete list, just simply a jumping off point for you to see the possibilities for where dairy may be in the foods youre eating and you werent aware.